NOAA-CEFI-Portal/CEFI-info-hub-list/README.md

 This is a curated list for NOAA Climate, Ecosystems, and Fisheries Initiative (CEFI).
 The Goal of the CEFI can be viewed [here](https://www.fisheries.noaa.gov/topic/climate-change/climate,-ecosystems,-and-fisheries).

 The complete list here is mirroring the [CEFI information hub](https://psl.noaa.gov/data/fisheries/).
-Through the CEFI information hub, user are able to applied filter and search text to narrow down the list to the related category.
+Through the CEFI information hub, users can apply filter and search text to narrow down the list based on the related topics.

 ## Contents
 - [Web based Analysis Tool](#analysis-tool)